dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 to abstract scenarios, is something every Western rationalist would benefit from understanding.
-In machine learning, there are generalizable methods for convex/concave optimization wherein many process explore a space in parallel.
+In machine learning, there are generalizable methods for convex/concave optimization wherein many processes explore a space in parallel.
 In a Boltzman Machine, each process has its own theta-weights and, as iterations of the algorithm runs, then subsequent iterations allocate more effort to regions of the space with more concavities.
 Many of the same approaches involving